blissman/raspberry-pi-noip-autostart/readme.md

-# Raspberry Pi no-ip Autostart
+# Raspberry Pi No-IP Autostart

 ## Introduction
 When using [no-ip](https://www.noip.com/) to set up Dynamic DNS, it can be a little tricky to autorun the process on Raspberry Pi.
 This repo should help.